MrPowers/neapowers/content/investing/jeffrey-gundlach.md

 Thanks to valuation and longer term dollar view, he's bullish European equities.
 He's long term bearish on the dollar.

 He likes Emerging Market equities longer term.
 He thinks they'll do well, but probably not this year.
-They're slower rolling out the vaccine in Emerging Markets.
+Emerging Markets are slower in rolling out the vaccine.

 ## AKG Fundraiser (April 22, 2021)